shossain7757/R-Programming-Portfolio/Portfolio Piece/R Shiny/README.md

 `APPEARANCES` | The number of appareances of the character in comic books (as of Sep.
 2, 2014.
 Number will become increasingly out of date as time goes on.)
 `FIRST APPEARANCE` | The month and year of the character's first appearance in a comic book, if available `YEAR` | The year of the character's first appearance in a comic book, if available

+# Running the APP

+Open *app.R* in R studio and click "Run App" at the top right corner.